Kenora District: Mining

 The area near Lake Minnehaha saw a gold rush between 1902 and 1909.
 The settlement of Gold Rock served 14 area mines, which included the Big Master, Laurentian, Detola and Elora.
 According to Barnes, "Approximately 180,000 ounces of gold was won from 27 mines in the Kenora district from 1880 to 1976," with "over 331 known gold occurrences."
 The more successful mines included the Bully Boy, Cameron Island, Champion, Combined, Cornucopia, Gold Hill, Golden Horn, Kenricia, Mikado, Oliver, Olympia, Ophyr, Regina, Scramble, Severn, Stella, Sultana, Treasure and Wendigo.

 Mining is currently extremely extensive in northern Kenora District, which contains some of the world's largest and highest-grade reserves of uranium and some of the world's major producers of nickel.
 A major mining exploration project is currently underway in the Ring of Fire region, centred on the district's isolated McFaulds Lake.

 Transportation

 Permanent roads (Highway 599) only reach about halfway to the northernmost point of Kenora district, with the provincial highway network ending at Pickle Lake.
 Some more northerly communities connect seasonally through an ice/winter road network to the Northern Ontario Resource Trail.

 Year-round air and summertime river transport are the only means of reaching the most remote parts of the district.

-The major railroad lines between Toronto and British Columbia pass through the south of the district.